dvcorreia1984/Awesome-Books/README.md

 To get a local copy up and running, follow these steps:

 - Open your Terminal in your VSCode.
-- Navigate to the desired directory[folder] to which you want to clone the repository to
+- Navigate to the desired directory [folder] to which you want to clone the repository to
-- [Copy & Paste] git clone you find in the code button https://github.com/GeekyHacks/AwesomeBook.git
+- [Copy & Paste] Git clone you find in the code button https://github.com/GeekyHacks/AwesomeBook.git

 ### Prerequisites